Kasfia-Mostafa/DiamondPricePredictor/README.md

 # 💎 Diamond Price Predictor

-A sleek black and white themed web application for predicting diamond prices using K-Nearest Neighbors (KNN) machine learning algorithm with professional UI/UX design.
+An advanced machine learning-powered web application for predicting diamond prices with comprehensive model analysis and comparison.
+Features a sleek black and white themed interface built with Streamlit, offering multiple ML algorithms and detailed performance analytics.

 ## ✨ Features